Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 ## ToDo
 ### Data
 * Create one large image and be able to parse it
+* Figure out how we parse UI data from file

 ### Game things
 * Create proper paths
   * interpolate between two positions, enemyType also have some sort of function to modify the path

 ### Random
 * Wave logic